atduskgreg/opencv-processing-book/README.md

 _Getting Started with Computer Vision_ is an in-progress community project begun in May of 2013.
 It is generously supported by [O'Reilly Media](http://oreill.com) and will be published for public consumption by them.
 It's text is available freely here under a Creative Commons license.

+## Contributions Welcome

-It is currently highly incomplete but under rapid development.
+_Getting Started with Computer Vision_ is currently highly incomplete but under rapid development.
 Suggestions, contributions, corrections, and pull requests are highly welcome.
+If you're looking for places to help, check out [the proposed table of contents](https://github.com/atduskgreg/opencv-processing-book/blob/master/book/toc.md) Contributions are especially welcome in the form of examples, particularly in the area of camera calibration and machine learning.

+## Format

+This book is organized to be useful both as reference and as tutorial.
+Each page introduces its topic in a manner that should stand alone, providing links to other relevant pages that may be required as prerequisites.
+The overall order of the book is designed to lead a beginner through the material in a sensible and useful way if read linearly.

+Given the visual nature of computer vision work, each page also takes maximum advantage of the multi-media capabilities of the web to cover its material, including video and interactive code examples as well as text explanations, documentation, and links.